YakinRubaiat/yakinrubaiat.github.io4/_posts/2019-04-01-StartUp-and-OpenSource.md

 There is very sort of open source project is very low in Bangladesh.
 ACM community is a very good example of open source culture, they learn and grow together.
 I saw the teacher and many high-level contestants came and give the lecture to young for free.
 And that's why this community grow so rapidly.

 If we cage our knowledge in a box and make a learning center offer them by money, it's not useful right?
-Because of technology change so rapidly and the number of the topic is so vast that if anyone wants to learn by money he will be backcorapt and trust is not fundamentally growing.
+Because of technology change so rapidly and the number of the topic is so vast that if anyone wants to learn by money he will be backcorrupt and trust is not fundamentally growing.

 Sponer can look on that and help this situation in money.
 An event like the National Programming camp is very expensive so the sponsor can make help in that case.

 Tech startUp is a very long term project with a very large number domain and lots of people involved.
 So we need lot's trusted (knowledge trust, capital trust) people to work on.
 And for building knowledge trust we need a more and more open source/open culture contribution, so we can go together and discovery the right combination of people together.

 Thank you.